-- submitting questions through the website, via e-mail, on customer comment cards or in person at our customer service desks; - providing comments or submitting questions via social media tools, e.g. the Authority's Twitter feed, @yvrairport; - contacting the citizen representatives on the Noise Management and Environmental Advisory Committees; - calling the general inquiries, noise information or employment information lines; and - calling or writing to individual Authority Departments.
+• submitting questions through the website, via e-mail, on customer comment cards or in person at our customer service desks;

+- providing comments or submitting questions via social media tools, e.g. the Authority's Twitter feed, @yvrairport, as well as Facebook, Instagram, Weibo, and WeChat; - contacting the citizen representatives on the Noise Management and Environmental Advisory Committees; - calling the general inquiries, noise information, community relations or employment information lines; and - calling or writing to individual Authority Departments.

 The public is also welcome to contact the Office of the President and CEO.
-In addition, the Authority maintains a speakers bureau and welcomes opportunities to speak to community groups and organizations.
+In addition, the Authority welcomes opportunities to speak to community groups and organizations.